Artys ha Bewderyow

 Art and Activities

 One of the aims of the Penwith Landscape Partnership is to encourage everyone to interact with the Penwith landscape and its heritage in ways they might not have originally thought of.
 To support this, our Seeing the Landscape project encourages interacting with the Penwith landscape through art - following in the footsteps of many artists who have been inspired by this area of Cornwall.
-And many of our other projects have fun activities coming up - from Cornish Hedge activity packs, to archaeological trails.
+Fun family activities have also been incorporated into some of our other projects, such as family walks for Ancient Penwith, and activity sheets for Penwith Hedges.

-On this page we will be highlighting our work with art and activities - including forthcoming events such as exhibitions and workshops, our photographic and artistic competitions, and activities you can enjoy at home.
+On this page we highlight our work with art and activities - including events such as exhibitions and workshops, our photographic and artistic competitions, and activities you can enjoy at home.

 Art and Photography Competitions